 Why do treatment estimates vary between patients?

-Estimates vary because patients do not require the same hospital level, implants, anesthesia, monitoring, rehabilitation, or recovery support.
-The diagnosis and the treatment pathway shape the final scope of care.
+Estimates vary because patients do not need the same hospital level, implants, anesthesia, tests, rehabilitation, or follow-up.
+Diagnosis, procedure complexity, and recovery planning all affect the final scope of care.

 Related Information